 - Completed application;

-- Official transcript sent directly to MLA's grants coordinator from each college or university attended, including community college, undergraduate and graduate colleges attended; and
+- Official transcripts sent directly to MLA’s grants manager from each college or university attended, including community college, undergraduate and graduate colleges attended; and

 Ready to Submit an Application?